-- a.
+a.
 Arbitration Selection: In regard to each case reaching Step 4 the parties will attempt to agree on an Arbitrator to hear and decide the particular case.
 The parties will have ten (10) working days from the submission of the written request for arbitration to attempt to agree to an Arbitrator.
-If the parties are unable to agree to an Arbitrator within that timeframe, the moving party shall have five (5) working days to request a list of seven (7) names of Arbitrators from the Federal Mediation and Conciliation Service (FMCS).
-The flip of a coin shall decide who strikes first from the list. - b.
-Hearing: The Arbitrator shall hold a hearing and accept pertinent evidence submitted by both parties and shall be empowered to request such data as he/she deems pertinent to the grievant.
+If the parties are unable to agree to an Arbitrator within that timeframe, the moving party will have five (5) working days to request a list of seven (7) names of Arbitrators from the Federal Mediation and Conciliation Service (FMCS).
+The request will be limited to arbitrators from the region that includes Washington and Oregon.
+The flip of a coin will decide who strikes first from the list.

+- b.
+Hearing: The Arbitrator will hold a hearing and accept pertinent evidence submitted by both parties and will be empowered to request such data as the Arbitrator deems pertinent to the grievant.
 Each party to the proceedings may call such witnesses as may be necessary.
-Such testimony shall be limited to the matters set forth in the written statement of grievance.
+Such testimony will be limited to the matters set forth in the written statement of grievance.
 The arguments of the parties may be supported by oral comment and rebuttal.
-The hearing shall be kept private and shall include only the parties in interest and/or their designated representative(s) and witnesses. - Authority of the Arbitrator: The Arbitrator shall be authorized to rule C. and issue a decision in writing on the issue presented for arbitration, which decision shall be final and binding on both parties.
-The Arbitrator shall rule only on the basis of information presented in the hearing before him/her and shall refuse to receive any information after the hearing, except when there is a mutual Agreement, and in the presence of both parties.
-The Arbitrator shall have no power to render a decision that will add to, subtract from, alter, change, or modify the terms of this Agreement, and the Arbitrator's power shall be limited to interpretation and application of the express terms of this Agreement.
-The Arbitrator's decision shall be made in writing and, if neither party wishes to submit a post-hearing brief, the decision shall be issued to the parties within thirty (30) days after the arbitration hearing.
-If either or both parties wish to submit post-hearing briefs, said brief(s) may be submitted to the Arbitrator on a date within thirty (30) calendar days of the close of hearing.
-The brief submission date shall be agreed upon by the parties or, if they are unable to agree on a date, a date shall be designated by the Arbitrator.
-In the case briefs are submitted, the Arbitrator's written decision shall be issued to the parties within thirty (30) calendar days of submission of the briefs.

-d.
-Cost of Arbitration: Each party shall pay compensation and expenses relating to its own witnesses or representatives.
+The hearing will be kept private and will include only the parties in interest and/or their designated representative(s) and witnesses. - C. Authority of the Arbitrator: The Arbitrator will be authorized to rule and issue a decision in writing on the issue presented for arbitration, which decision will be final and binding on both parties.
+The Arbitrator will rule only on the basis of information presented in the hearing and will refuse to receive any information after the hearing, except when there is a mutual Agreement, and in the presence of both parties.
+The Arbitrator will not have the power to render a decision that will add to, subtract from, alter, change, or modify the terms of this Agreement, and the Arbitrator's power will be limited to interpretation and application of the express terms of this Agreement.
+The Arbitrator's decision will be made in writing and, if neither party wishes to submit a post-hearing brief, the decision will be issued to the parties within thirty (30) days after the arbitration hearing.
+If either or both parties wish to submit posthearing briefs, said brief(s) may be submitted to the Arbitrator on a date within thirty (30) calendar days of the close of hearing.
+The brief submission date will be agreed upon by the parties or, if they are unable to agree on a date, a date will be designated by the Arbitrator.
+In the case briefs are submitted, the Arbitrator's written decision will be issued to the parties within thirty (30) calendar days of submission of the briefs. - d.
+Cost of Arbitration: Each party will pay compensation and expenses relating to its own witnesses or representatives, including any attorneys' fees.
 If either party requests a stenographic record of the hearing, the cost of said record will be paid by the party requesting it.
 If the other party also requests a copy, that party will pay one-half of the stenographic cost.
-The fee and expenses of the Arbitrator and the costs associated with jointly requested list of names shall be split equally by the parties.
+The fee and expenses of the Arbitrator and the costs associated with jointly requested list of names will be split equally by the parties.